acgetchell/mundus-atrox/src/journals/fourth.md

 *Steve* the Halfling walks over of his own accord, unharmed.

 The party treks back down the foothills, surprisingly not encountering anything unusual.
-Another 4 hours travel brings them to *Agatha's* lair.
+Another four hours travel brings them to *Agatha's* lair.

 A wave of cold, and *Agatha* looks at the party, curiously.

 > "We have a gift, and a question."

-*Agatha* gestures and the curiously heavy wooden box floats over, lid opening.
+*Agatha* gestures and the curiously heavy metal box floats over, lid opening.

 > "Acceptable.
 What is your question?"

 > "What is the name of the tower at *Old Owl Well*?

-> Agatha seems to think a moment.
+> *Agatha* seems to think a moment.
 "The Tower of Endymion."
 She vanishes.

-Another four hour's trek brings the party back to *Old Owl Well*.
+Back to *Old Owl Well*.
 The Mage receives the answer with interest, and delivers the ring.
 After consultation, the party decides that *CoralKing* shall be it's bearer.

-But the next rest period brings a strange clicking sound, and the appearance of 3 *Clockwork Horrors*.
+But the next rest period brings a strange clicking sound, and the appearance of three *Clockwork Horrors*.
 Ignoring the rest of the party, they make a beeline for *CoralKing*.

 The things have mechanical saws and pincers, and return fire with *Lightning Bolts* when *Benjamin* hits them, harmlessly, with his arrows.
 No weapon the party has seems to have the least effect on them. *CoralKing* struggles, but is astonishingly quickly subdued.
-They cut off the ring (and *CoralKing's* finger), then retreat back the way they came. *Actias* sends a *Eldritch Blast* at them, and narrowly dodges return *Lightning Bolts*.
+They cut off the ring (and *CoralKing's* finger), then retreat back the way they came. *Actias* sends an *Eldritch Blast* at them, narrowly dodging return *Lightning Bolts*.

 The party looks at each other haplessly, then go to heal *CoralKing*.